user2736263/backtesting/README.md

-# Binance Trading Bot - Comprehensive Documentation
+# Hyperliquid Perps Trading Bot - Comprehensive Documentation

-An automated cryptocurrency trading bot for Binance that executes trades based on webhook signals, with integrated stop-loss protection, position management, and comprehensive logging.
+An automated cryptocurrency trading bot for Hyperliquid perps that executes trades based on webhook signals, with integrated stop-loss protection, position management, and comprehensive logging.

 ---